ogabrielguerra/composer-project-builder/README.md

-# PHP Project Creator via Docker
+# PHP Composer Project Builder

 This project provides a clean, isolated way to create PHP applications (e.g. Slim, Laravel) using Composer **inside Docker**, without installing PHP or Composer on your host machine.